mohsentaleb/react-datetimepicker/README.md

 - ✅ Out of the box Dark Mode support
 - ✅ Fully responsive (Optimized for mobile devices)

-This project is a fork of [react-datetimepicker](https://github.com/v0ltoz/react-datetimepicker) with **significant alterations** including:

-- Complete revamp of CSS styles utilizing [TailwindCSS](https://tailwindcss.com/).
-- Transition to [Vitejs](https://vitejs.dev/) for the build system.
-- Conversion of all files to TypeScript for improved type safety and development efficiency.

 <a href="https://github.com/microsoft/react-native-macos/blob/master/LICENSE">
     <img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="React Native for macOS is released under the MIT license." />
   </a>